diggerdu/visqol-py/README.md

 pip install git+https://github.com/diggerdu/visqol-py.git
 ```

-**⚠️ Important**: The installation will attempt to build the native ViSQOL library automatically.
-If this fails (due to missing dependencies like Bazel), it will fall back to a Python-only implementation that provides reasonable approximations.
+**⚠️ Important**: The installation requires building the native ViSQOL library.
+If this fails (due to missing dependencies like Bazel), the installation will fail.
+Ensure you have build dependencies installed.

 ### For Best Results (Native ViSQOL)
 To get the most accurate results, ensure you have build dependencies: